LazZiya/Docs/XLocalizer/setup-blazor.md

         public IConfiguration Configuration { get; }

         // This method gets called by the runtime.
-Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)
+Use this method to add services to the container.
+        // For more information on how to configure your application, visit https://go.microsoft.com/fwlink/?LinkID=398940 public void ConfigureServices(IServiceCollection services)
         {
             services.Configure<RequestLocalizationOptions>(ops =>